-I stepped down the stairs easily, the boots I wore more practical than fashionable.
-I think that was the appeal of the goth club.
+I stepped down the stairs effortlessly.
+The boots I wore were more practical than fashionable.
+I think that was the appeal of the Goth club.
 I could wear practical clothing and still fit in as long as it was black.
-With my pale skin and long black hair, just adding a black dress, black tights, boots and a military jacket made me automatically appear goth.
-I added black eye makeup which made my pale blue eyes pop and I was right to go.
+I had pale skin and long black hair, so by adding a black dress, black tights, boots, and a military jacket, I automatically appeared Goth.
+I added black eye makeup that made my pale blue eyes pop, and I was right to go.

-When I reached the basement level club floor I moved through the crowd easily and slid into an empty space at the bar.
+When I reached the basement level of the club, I moved through the crowd and slid into an empty space at the bar.

-"Evening, Spectra, usual?"
-Tommy, the British bar tender and owner of the club acknowledged my arrival.
-He didn't smile, I don't think I'd ever seen him smile in the years I'd been frequenting this bar.
-He was your typical punk goth, hair that should have been blond dyed shock black, makeup and piercings to go with it.
+“Evening, Spectra, the usual?”
+Tommy, the British bartender and owner of the club, acknowledged my arrival.
+He didn’t smile; I don’t think I’d ever seen him smile in the years I’d been frequenting this bar.
+He was your typical punk Goth, hair that should have been blond dyed shock black, makeup, and piercings to go with it.

-As far as the club patrons went, I was definitely the most conservative, my only piercings the one in each ear my mother gave me as a child.
-I bore a couple of tattoos, nothing big and flashy, and I steered away from the studded cuffs that adorned several necks and wrists throughout the crowd.
+Compared to the other club patrons, I was definitely the most conservative.
+My ears were pierced, I bore a couple of tattoos - nothing big and flashy, and I steered away from the studded cuffs that adorned several necks and wrists throughout the crowd.

-I nodded to Tommy and pulled my purse out to pay.
-Tommy put the still sealed bottle of water on the bar and waited while I cracked the seal myself and handed him the lid.
-It was an understanding with any of the staff that served me that I needed to open my own drinks, and if my drink ever left my sight for even a second, it was trash.
+I nodded at Tommy and pulled my purse out to pay.
+Tommy put the still-sealed bottle of water on the bar and waited while I cracked the seal myself and handed him the lid.
+It was an understanding between the staff that served me that I needed to open my own drinks, and if my drink ever left my sight, even just for a second, it was trash.

-I handed Tommy the cash to pay and he shook his head, "I'll put it on your clients tab like usual when you're working."
+I handed Tommy cash to pay, and he shook his head, “I’ll put it on your client’s tab like usual when you’re working.”

-Tommy's eyes drifted down the bar to an attractive man in a suit.
+Tommy’s eyes drifted down the bar to an attractive man in a suit.
 He stood out like a sore thumb for more than just the outfit.
 He was obviously uncomfortable in his surroundings, but was making the most of it and enjoying what looked to be a scotch.
-He was watching Tommy and I talk, eyes casual, but despite the noise in the club, I held no delusion he'd heard my name when I arrived and been listening to the exchange.
+He was watching Tommy and I talk, his eyes casual.
+Despite the noise in the club, I held no delusion he hadn’t heard my name when I arrived and had been listening to the exchange.

 My eyes grew angry as I looked down at my water.
 I shook my head and handed Tommy the money.
 “Not my client.
 I don’t work with his kind.”

-Tommy nodded understanding and took the money as he moved to serve someone else.
-I picked up my water and drank most of it down in one hit intending to leave straight away.
-I didn't like a stranger asking for me by name.
-Usually, if a client recommended my services to someone new they would arrange the meeting with me via email.
+Tommy nodded understandingly and took the money as he moved to serve someone else.
+I picked up my water and drank most of it down in one hit, intending to leave straight away.
+I didn’t like a stranger asking for me by name.
+Usually, if a client recommended my services to someone new, they would arrange the meeting with me via email.
 Not since the early days had anybody simply turned up at a club I frequented and asked for me.